fritz-hh/scripts_NAS4Free/README.md

 - Send a mail if an error occurs
 - Typical scheduling: once a week

-Note 1: This script required manageAcpi.sh to be started when your NAS starts (indeed manageAcpi.sh generates a file (acpi.log) that is required by acpiStats.sh)
+Note 1: This script requires manageAcpi.sh to be started when your NAS starts (indeed manageAcpi.sh generates a file (acpi.log) that is required by acpiStats.sh)

 reportFromLogs.sh:
 ------------------